 8. He is increasingly egocentric and narcissistic.
 He acts like he is the world’s most desirable man.

-9. He has struck up a very close “friendship” with other woman, quite likely a younger woman.
+9. He has struck up a very close “friendship” with another woman, quite likely a younger woman.
 At the same time, he is becoming more secretive, particularly with his phone.
 He has changed his passwords and deletes his text history.
 If you ask him about this, he says that you are “paranoid” or “jealous” or “controlling.”

 10. He is acting confused about his feelings for you and uncertain about his commitment level to the marriage.
 He may say things like, “I don’t know how I feel” or “You need to give me space to figure things out.”
 This behavior often accompanies an increasingly intimate friendship with another woman, or an outright emotional or sexual affair.

 Of course, this is just a general checklist of behaviors.
 That being said, if you find yourself checking off more than six or seven of them, it is likely that things are about to get a lot bumpier.
 So hang on.
+A man who is having a midlife crisis can be a challenge to deal with – ask the countless women who have found themselves facing divorce at a time in their lives when their marriage should be more stable and intimate than ever.